 Having a bedroom that is not only uniquely and decidedly “you” is vital, and equally important is to have your retreat also be a place of calm regeneration, where you can fully reset your body and mind.
 Many people want this from their bedroom, but simply don’t know where to start, so here are 7 things you can do to make your bedroom more refreshing.

 Anything with an earthly feel can help ground you, letting your body and mind relax.
 One of the biggest ways to do this is adding a neutral, earth-tone daybed sofa that can not only give you a more natural look but can also save space by taking up less of a footprint on your floor than a conventional bed.
+Nowadays, you can create modern loft bedroom styles to make it more peaceful depending on your preference.
+So if you’re interested, you can view idea here.

 It might sound cliche, but lighting a candle or two can add a sensory element to your room that just embodies relaxation.
 For additional effect, coordinate with relaxing scents.
 Lavender is the old standard, but anything that makes you feel relaxed works.